 The savings also made it possible to cut emissions by around 34.500 tons of CO2, the equivalent of 10.000 cars taken off the road.

-I have already said aboutunderground highway 12km longest in Southeast Asia?
+Did I mention theunderground highway 12km longest in Southeast Asia?
 To her they add the meter, a ammunition depot and caves used for fuel storage.

-NTU, one of the largest training institutes in the city, plans to build laboratories and in the future also study rooms underground.
+NTU, one of the largest training institutes in the city, plans to build WORKSHOPS and in the future also study rooms underground.